 Dust off your road atlas and experience an epic road trip around Iceland!
 On this self-drive tour, circle the entire island at your own pace on the Ring Road.
 During the trip, spend five days in the Westfjords, where you’ll find peace and quiet.
 We’ve hand-picked your detailed itinerary to include the most beautiful places in Iceland.
 All you have to do is put your car in drive and hit the road!

-Included in your 13-day self-drive package is a rental car, accommodation, and daily breakfast.
+Included in your 13-day self-drive package is a rental car at your selection, accommodation with private bathroom, and daily breakfast.

 All at the best price guaranteed.